NVR-2023/NVR-2023-02-Take-home-assignment/README.md

 ### MOCK RESTful API

 - Performs mock API calls with simulated latency of 1000 milliseconds and retrieves mock JSON data compliant with REST best practices.
+- No hard coded data.
+All data os fetched from a mock API, including product and company details.

 ### Frontend